Orff-Schulwerk Certification Course

 Greg Gooden: Recorder

-Greg Gooden teaches music at Fort Riley Elementary School in Fort Riley, Kan.
+Greg Gooden teaches music at Fort Riley Elementary School in Fort Riley, Kansas.
 He is the director of the Geary County Children's Choir and previously directed the McPherson Arts Council Children's Choir.
-He serves as president of the Kansas Orff Chapter.
-Greg was the Elementary Outstanding Music Teacher of the Year in 2006 and 2012 for the North Central District KMEA.
-He presented at the 2005 AOSA National Conference in Birmingham, Ala., and the 2006 National Conference in Omaha.
+(The Geary County Children's Choir was selected to perform at the 2014 and 2016 KMEA In-service Workshop.)
+Gooden serves as president of the Kansas Orff Chapter and serves as a member of the JCEA Board of Directors.
+He was the Elementary Outstanding Music Teacher of the Year in 2006 and 2012 for the North Central District KMEA, and presented at the 2005 AOSA National Conference in Birmingham, Alabama, and the 2006 National Conference in Omaha.
+He holds World Music Drumming Level 1 and Conversational Solfège certifications.
+Gooden received Levels I-III Orff certification and Master's Class from the University of Memphis.
+He has directed many district KMEA Elementary Honor Choirs and has presented Orff workshops locally and nationally.
+Gooden has been the Orff course director at Baker University since its inception.

 Baker University may cancel or postpone any course or activity because of insufficient enrollment or other unforeseen circumstances.
 If a program is cancelled or postponed, Baker University will refund all registration fees but cannot be held responsible for other costs, charges or expenses incurred by the registrant.